-- Clarendon Supply Provided a new EFWS water supply and pipe near the crest of Clarendon Avenue at Dellbrook Avenue.
-Construction reached substantial completion in January 2024.
-Contractor continued to address deficiencies and final completion is anticipated in December 2024. - 2.
-EFWS 2000 Marin Expands the EFWS system along Marin Street to serve the San Francisco Water Division new headquarters at 2000 Marin.
-The scope includes installation of a 12-inch earthquake resistant ductile iron pipe (ERDIP), valves, and appurtenances.
-This project includes installation of a 12-inch hydraulically actuated ball valve with electrical/control cabinets at Evans Avene north of Napoleon Street.
+- 1. Clarendon Supply Provides a new EFWS water supply and pipe near the crest of Clarendon Avenue at Dellbrook Avenue.
+Construction reached substantial completion in April 2024.
+Contractor continued to address deficiencies and final completion is anticipated in Fall 2025. - 2.
+EFWS 2000 Marin Expands the EFWS system along Marin Street including installation of a new earthquake resistant ductile iron pipe (ERDIP), valves, and appurtenances.
+The construction contract (PW-011) received notice to proceed (NTP) in September 2024 and construction is in progress. - 3.
+Street Valve Motorization Installs a 12-inch hydraulically actuated ball valve with electrical/control cabinets at Evans Avenue north of Napoleon Street.
 This project is a pilot/demonstration for the overall PEFWS pipeline isolation concept.
+This is part of the PW-011 contract and construction is in progress.

-The construction contract received notice to proceed (NTP) in September 2024. - 3.
-Pumping Station No. 2 Providing additional enhancement to the electrical power via Job Order Contract (JOC).
+4. Pumping Station No. 2 - Providing additional enhancement to the electrical power via Job Order Contract (JOC).
+Electrical equipment delivery is scheduled for Summer 2025 and final completion expected by December 2025.